 Being interested in Chinese archaeology and history, I always wanted to see the various colossal Buddha statues in the Hexi corridor, which now corresponds more or less to Gansu province.
 Thus in October 2012 I flew into Xi’an from London and took the train to Tianshui, which is the first major city after crossing the border from Shaanxi province.
 As it turns out it is also close to three large Buddha statues namely: the statues at Maiji Shan, the Buddha relief at Shuiliandong and the large statue of Sakyamuni in Gangu.

 One of the best places to eat in Qingcheng is probably the aptly named Snack Street (Xiaochijie) and Guangming Xian where there a plenty of small restaurants and food stalls to choose from.

 Water Curtain Caves (Shuiliandong)

-Getting to Shuiliandong from Tianshui is in theory not too difficult.
+Having spent a day in Tianshui I decided to go an see the “Water Curtain Caves” near the town of Luomen, which in theory should not have been overly difficult.
 My plan was to take a bus from Tianshui to Gangu, change buses in Gangu to go to Luomen and then catch a minibus for the last 15km to the Water Curtain Caves.
 I managed to do the first part without any problems and then my plan fell apart since the minibus, I had caught in Tianshui, dropped me off in some small courtyard in an unspecified location in Gangu.
 In broken Mandarin I told the people where I wanted to go, who then bundelled me into another minibus which dropped me off at some huge cross-roads close to the motorway.
 There, I stood for a while not sure what I was supposed to do, I guessed waiting for a bus.
 However, no bus arrived so having stood there for three quarters of an hour, I hailed the first taxi that came along.
 The driver seemed pretty friendly and the price, after a little bit of haggling did not seem to be too exorbitant.
 I paid ¥70, which might have been slightly over the odds, for the return trip Gangu – Water Curtain Caves.
-However, I believe it was money well spend as the water Curtain caves a quite pretty and the scenery is also quite stunning.
+However, I believe it was money well spend since the both the “Water Curtain Caves” nd the surrounding scenery were quite stunning.